IBM-Bluemix-Docs/containers/cs_cluster.md

 3. Find the user for whom you want to change the access policy.
 If you do not find the user you are looking for, [invite this user to the {{site.data.keyword.Bluemix_notm}} account](#add_users).
 4. From the **Actions** tab, click **Assign policy**.
 5. From the **Service** drop-down list, select **{{site.data.keyword.containershort_notm}}**.
-6. From the **Roles** drop-down list, select the access policy that you want to assign.Selecting a role without any limitations on a specific region or cluster automatically applies this access policy to all clusters that were created in this account.
+6. From the **Roles** drop-down list, select the access policy that you want to assign.
+Selecting a role without any limitations on a specific region or cluster automatically applies this access policy to all clusters that were created in this account.
 If you want to limit the access to a certain cluster or region, select them from the **Service instance** and **Region** drop-down list.
 To find a list of supported actions per access policy, see [Overview of required {{site.data.keyword.containershort_notm}} access policies and permissions](#access_ov).
 To find the ID of a specific cluster, run `bx cs clusters`.
 7. Click **Assign Policy** to save your changes.

 ### Adding users to a {{site.data.keyword.Bluemix_notm}} account